fortunar/react-sidemenu/README.md

     var SideMenu = require('react-slick').SideMenu;

 ##Demo & Examples
-[Demo](http://react-sidemenu-demo.herokuapp.com/) showcasing the functionalities & code examples.
+[Demo](http://react-sidemenu-demo.herokuapp.com/) showcasing the functionalities & code examples (wait for it to load a bit as it is on free plan on Heroku).

 You can run examples by yourself.
 Clone the repo and do: